johnpiscani/Web-Scraping/README.md

 - if error occurs, fix it in run time, so function still runs without errors
 - add visualization for stats
 - add interativeness for inputting places (not through console)

+compareMLBplayers (updated June 3 2022) --> resolved issues for some players names not coming up
+Notes:
+  Next time:
+- Add exception handling for when input does not work bc player doesnt play vs invalid user entry
+- How do I optimize user entry to prevent exception handling for happening?
+  Future:
+- add to UI by using PyQT gui (just numbers at first)
+- add visulizations to stats (using graphs/charts/etc)